 I love using a small pointed round or the thin edge of a flat brush to draw in wispy stems and tiny accents of strong colors like a splash of crimson to give the painting sparkle and depth.

-How much we add or leave out is left up to the instincts and whimsy of the artist – there is no right or wrong – we all have unique personalities and interests.
+How much we add or leave out is left up to the artist’s instincts and whimsy.
+There is no right or wrong; we all have unique personalities and interests.
 Go with your gut and have fun with it all.

 Do you ever dream of a summer sanctuary during the frosty winter months – roses cascading over cleverly trellised archways and arbors, fragrantly filling your thoughts with smiles of remembrance?
-We artists weave magic with our painted tapestries – a magic powerful enough to transport the weary soul to that welcomed sanctuary.
+We, artists, weave magic with our painted tapestries – magic powerful enough to transport the weary soul to that welcomed sanctuary.

-Each of these rose paintings was inspired by roses Kristie and I have grown around our home.
+Each rose painting was inspired by roses Kristie and I have grown around our home.
 Each year we try to plant some new flower that’s a bit different from anything we’ve planted before.
 One flower remains consistent – roses.
-I finally purchased some gloves this Spring for pruning those prickly bushes (they’re made of goat skin and are undeniably incredible – I gritted my teeth, grabbed a stem and squeezed as strong as I could – nothing – I can’t believe I went all these years without them).
+I finally purchased some gloves this Spring for pruning those prickly bushes (they’re made of goat skin and are undeniably incredible – I gritted my teeth, grabbed a stem, and squeezed as strongly as I could – nothing.
+Not one thorn came through the tough hide.
+I can’t believe I went all these years without them).

 Sun Kissed 12×16 Oil Painting by Bill Inman